fg91/learning_cuda/notes/lesson_8/README.md

 Compared to other libraries discussed, these are not about solving a domain specific problem but rather a power-tool box enabling the programmer to build her/his own solutions.

-## Thrust
+### Thrust

 Analogous to C++ STL (containers, iterators). *Thrust* provides a data parallel analog to the STL for CUDA and borrows cool stuff from *Boost*.

 Allows *host code* to easily create and manipulate data on the GPU.
+Avoids having to write kernels in many cases.

 The principal container abstraction is `thrust::device_vector` (can be resized dynamically like STL vector).